 The Office of Student Life cultivates the personal, social and educational development of UIS students by engaging them in leadership opportunities and promoting participation in the campus community.
 Student Life supports more than 60 student clubs through their space in the Student Leadership Center.
-You can find the calendar of student events on UIS Connection.
+You can find the calendar of student events on UIS Connection or download the CORQ app.